Posted on Leave a comment

 So first up let’s be clear, what I’m talking about today is the breathing you do on an everyday basis, more or less subconsciously.

-The problem with mouth breathing over time is it generally forces your tongue to the bottom of your mouth (just try sticking your tongue to the top of your mouth and breathing through your mouth..it’s difficult).
+The problem with mouth breathing over extended periods of time is it generally forces your tongue to the bottom of your mouth (just try sticking your tongue to the top of your mouth and breathing through your mouth..it’s difficult).

 This tongue position over time actually changes the structure of the jaw, dropping it down and backwards, which erodes the natural musculature of the jawline and leads to a slack jawed look (not very sexy).